Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-At the start of 2021, the monthly LHA in Brent is:
+The amount of housing benefit available depends on whereabouts in the borough you live.
+As of 1 April 2024, the monthly LHA rates in Brent are:

 How your council helps private renters: services